Frequently asked questions about our meal plans.

 Students on the Premium Plan have total flexibility to go in and out of Carmichael and Dewick as many times a day as desired (e.g., whenever you’re hungry or thirsty, you can have a meal or grab a quick drink or snack).
 However, during any given meal period (breakfast, lunch or dinner), access to Hodgdon is denied if an equivalent Meal Plan meal is redeemed at Carmichael or Dewick during that same meal period (and vice versa).

-What happens to unused meals at the end of the semester?
+What happens to unused meals at the end of the term?

-Students can use meals (for themselves or for guests) any time throughout the semester.
-However, unused meals cannot be carried forward from one semester to the next.
-Use the Don't Lose Them Use Them chart to assist you in determining what your average weekly balance should be week in order to use all meals by the end of the semester.
+Students can use meals (for themselves or for guests) any time throughout the term.
+However, unused meals cannot be carried forward from one term to the next.
+Use the Don't Lose Them Use Them chart to assist you in determining what your average weekly balance should be each week in order to use all meals by the end of the term.

 Can I use my Meal Plan for guests?